atikp/twitterClone/README.md

-This was the given information from CODERSINHOODS BootCamp.
-All code was written and implemented and tested by Me.
+This was the given information from the CODERSINHOODS BootCamp.
+All code was written, implemented and tested by Me.

 # Twitter Project